 - Dehydration

-Sadly, the majority suffer bad odors due to poor hygiene.
-Remember what I said about dead skin build-up in the scrubber brush can lead to bacteria accumulation.
-The same happens to our skin if we don’t scrub, exfoliate, and clean them daily.
+Sadly, the majority suffer from foul odors because of poor hygiene.
+Remember what I said about dead skin build-up in the scrubber brush?
+This can lead to bacterial accumulation.
+The same happens to our skin if we don’t scrub, exfoliate, and clean it daily.

 How Many Types of Back Scrubbers?

-Your back scrubber type will determine how to use it the right way.
-Let’s find out how many types of back scrubbers are there on the market today, and which one you’re using now.
+Your back scrubber type will determine how to use it correctly.
+Let’s find out how many types of back scrubbers are on the market today and which one you’re using now.

 Single brush back scrubber

-Let’s for the classic single brush back scrubber.
-If you’re buying this brush online, read the speciation first.
-Some prefer a hard brush to scrape off the dead skin.
-Thanks to their family inherited skin condition known as ichthyosis.
+Let’s start with the classic single-brush back scrubber.
+If you’re buying this brush online, read the specifications first.
+Some prefer a hard brush to scrape off dead skin, thanks to their family-inherited skin condition known as ichthyosis.

-Others prefer a softer brush so they can scrub down their back faster with soap.
+Others prefer a softer brush to scrub down their back faster with soap.
 You won’t be able to feel the sturdiness of the bristles when buying online.
 But don’t forget to test it out if you’re buying from a local shop.

-( Nothing unique, you might get muscle fatigue after prolonged use.
-Not recommended for those who get cramped on the upper body quickly. )
+(It’s Nothing unique; you might get muscle fatigue after prolonged use.
+It’s not recommended for those who get cramps on the upper body quickly. )

 Double brush back scrubber

-If you want to get the taste of wet and dry brush at the same time, pick a double brush back scrubber.
+If you want to experience the taste of wet and dry brushing simultaneously, pick a double-brush back scrubber.
 Almost every dual shower brush features hard and soft bristles to rub your skin with soap and exfoliate dead skin from the outer surface.

-A few dual scrubbers have massage brushes to feel relaxed after a workout session.
+A few dual scrubbers have massage brushes, which helps me feel relaxed after a workout session.
 Sometimes, I slowly groom my scalp while lying down in a bathtub.
-It helps me to relax and forget about my stresses.
+It helps me relax and forget about my stresses.

-( It costs a few dollars more than the single brush.
-Other than that, this dual brush back scrubber is pretty affordable)
+( It costs a few dollars more than the single brush, but other than that, this dual-brush back scrubber is pretty affordable.

 (I’d get the dual brush over the single type at any time.
-It’s affordable and functional, and I want to have more of that special bathtub moment. )
+It’s affordable and functional, and I want more of that special bathtub moment. )

 Loofah

-Loofah is one of the most famous shower accessories used to reach those difficult parts of our body.
-Let me tell you a secret.
-You don’t even need to replace your loofah as long it stays intact.
+Loofahs are one of the most famous shower accessories used to reach difficult parts of the body.
+Let me tell you a secret: You don’t even need to replace your loofah as long as it stays intact.
 Unlike traditional brushes, loofahs are easy to clean.

 Please use a cotton cloth to clean your face.
-Don’t use any type of brush or loofahs.
+Don’t use a brush or loofahs.
 Although loofahs are relatively cleaner than bushes, bacteria can still build up in their nooks and crannies.

 Just pour some shower gel, shampoo, or soap and start scrubbing any way you like.
 Don’t worry about any scrapping on your skin.
 Loofah materials are relatively non-abrasive and act like a sponge.

 You can buy loofahs with or without a handle.
-Since we’re trying to scrub our back, it’s better to buy one with a handle.
+Since we’re trying to scrub our backs, buying one with a handle is better.

 According to TeenVOGUE magazine, Natural Loofahs are made from dried gourds.
-So those who want to use organic products over artificial, natural loofahs should be on your shower essentials.
+So, for those who want to use organic products over artificial ones, natural loofahs should be part of their shower essentials.

 ( Relatively higher price tag compared to other back scrubbers.
 If you buy loofahs without the handle, then it becomes more cost-effective.
 Because you’ll be getting at least three to six loofahs in a bundled price tag. )